Have you checked this latest 31-point SEO checklist?

-Always keep in mind broken outbound links mean poor user experience.
-And user experience is something that Google considers worthy a lot —that’s why they modified their algorithm to penalize sites that feature distracting ads a few years ago.
+Always keep in mind that broken outbound links mean poor user experience.
+And user experience is something that Google considers a lot —that’s why they modified their algorithm to penalize sites that feature distracting ads a few years ago.

 - Make a mobile-friendly website

-In today’s dynamic world, smartphones are way of life.
+In today’s dynamic world, smartphones are a way of life.
 And you can’t afford to lose out on traffic just because your website is not mobile-friendly.

 Make this a priority if your website is still not rendering well on smartphones.